 Development stimulation at home

 Daycare centers and out-of-school care centers encourage children in their development.
-Research has shown that the effect of this developmental stimulation is greater if there is a supportive family climate at home.
-A family where children feel safe, parents and children talk and play together, and parents show an interest in what a child has done at the daycare.
-Activities such as reading, crafting and singing together also contribute to this.
-Some parents need help to create such a climate at home.
-Family-oriented programs & #8217; s have been developed for this.
-Another way to encourage children is to give them the opportunity to further develop their talents and hobbies in class or at a club.
-For example, if it is noted at the daycare that a child has talent or talent for something.
+Research has shown that the effect of this developmental stimulus is greater if there is a supportive family climate at home.
+A family in which children feel safe, parents and children talk and play together, and parents show an interest in what a child has done at the daycare.
+Activities such as reading together, crafts and singing also contribute to this.
+Some parents need help creating such a climate at home.
+Family-oriented programs have been developed for this.
+Another way to encourage children is to give them the opportunity to further develop their talents and hobbies during class or at a club.
+For example, if it has been noted on the childminder that a child has talent or talent for something.

 Moments for parent contacts

-The contacts with parents of young children are preferably daily and informal.
-They take place during the delivery and collection.
-At those moments, parents and pedagogical staff tell each other what they need to know about the child.
+Contacts with parents of young children are preferably daily and informal.
+They take place during delivery and collection.
+At those moments, parents and employees tell each other what they need to know about the child.
 Sometimes the daily information is also given to parents in writing, for example in a diary or logbook that goes back and forth daily.
-Abroad, you often see a whiteboard on which information is written per child, such as times of eating and sleeping.
-Some daycare centers post photos on a private website so that parents can see at home what their child has done that day.
-There are also more organized options for parent contact, such as 10-minute conversations about the child, parent evenings with a special theme, a coffee room for parents or joint eating moments.
-The frequency of parent contact and the content of the conversations also depends on the age of a child.
-The contact with parents of a baby or toddler is more intensive than the contact with parents of an 11-year-old who independently enters and leaves after-school care.
-Parent contact is important for every age group, but always in the most appropriate way.
+Abroad you often see a whiteboard on which the information is written per child, such as times of eating and sleeping.
+Some daycare centers post photos on a private website so that parents can see at home what their child did that day.
+There are also more organized options for parent contact, such as 10-minute conversations about the child and / or a special theme.
+The frequency of parental contact and the content of the conversations also depends on the age of a child.
+Contact with parents of a baby or toddler is more intensive than contact with parents of an 11-year-old who independently enters and leaves after-school care.
+Parental contact is important for every age group, but always in the most appropriate way.